 Sustainable Electric Transport for Nepal (SET4NPL)

-Electro mobility is regarded the most promising solution, also because the country’s hydropower electricity generating capacities can be used to power a carbon neutral, green electrification.
-However, higher upfront cost for electric mini- and microbuses, a lack of experience, uncertanties about charging options, and unfavourable financing schemes hinder the uptake of e-mobility in the public transport sector.
+Electric mobility is regarded as the most promising solution to improve public transport.
+The country’s large hydropower capacities for electricity generation can be used to power a carbon neutral, green electrification.
+However, high upfront costs for electric buses, insufficient experience, a lack of charging infrastructure, and unfavourable financing conditions hinder the uptake of e-mobility in the public transport sector.

-SET4NPL introduces prequalified electric mini- and microbuses, business and financing models, and a charging and ticketing ecosystem to enable a shift from combustion to electric vehicles in Nepal’s public transport sector.
-The project works together with public transport operators, the private sector, financing institutions, ministries, and the national electricity authority.
+Focusing on Nepal’s public transport sector, SET4NPL is supporting the introduction of 3,500 prequalified electric mini- and microbuses through attractive business models and financing mechanisms as well as a charging and electronic ticketing ecosystem, to enable a shift from combustion to electric vehicles.
+The project works together with public transport operators, the private sector, financing institutions, ministries, donors, and the national electricity authority.

-SET4NPL will unlock private investments for electric mobility by introducing four primary financial instruments: A subsidy mechanism to kick-start the uptake, a loan and a hire-purchase (leasing) scheme to offer fair and affordable financing conditions, and a partial first loss guarantee to increase willingness of banks to finance the new technology.
+SET4NPL aims to unlock private investments for electric mobility by introducing four primary financial instruments: A subsidy mechanism to kick-start the uptake, a loan and a leasing/renting scheme to offer fair and affordable financing conditions, and a partial first loss guarantee to increase willingness of banks to finance the new technology.

-By supporting only electric mini- and micro bus models that fulfil minimum quality criteria the project assures good performance of the vehicles and will demonstrate the benefits, making electric mobility the preferred option.
-Simultaneously, digital charging and ticketing solutions including real time data, modern payment options, and safety features amongst others will improve public transport services.
-The measures will lead to a sustainable transformation of the sector and create environment, health, and mobility benefits.
+By supporting only electric mini- and microbus models that fulfil minimum quality criteria the project assures good performance of the vehicles and will demonstrate the benefits, making electric mobility the preferred option.
+Simultaneously, public fast charging stations, digital charging and ticketing solutions including real time data and modern payment options, and safety features amongst others will make public transport services more reliable, convenient, and accessible.
+In addition, the measures will lead to reduced emissions and improved safety for female passengers.

 • Global Green Growth Institute (GGGI)